RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 and up to the implementation of `load` and `store` or intrinsic encryption functionalities in the storage.

-A minimal RIOT Registry setup requires at least one source SF from where configurations are loaded and exactly one SF destination from where configurations are stored.
+A minimal RIOT Registry setup requires at least one source SF from which configurations are loaded and exactly one SF destination to which configurations are stored.
 Having multiple SF sources can be useful when it's required to migrate the data between storage facilities (e.g to migrate all configurations from SF A to B, register B as source and destination and add